rust-lang/edition-guide/src/rust-2021/disjoint-capture-in-closures.md

 ### Auto Traits
-Structs or tuples that implement (an) auto trait(s) and are passed along in a closure may no longer guarantee that the closure can also implement that/those auto trait(s).
+Structs or tuples that implement auto traits and are passed along in a closure may no longer guarantee that the closure can also implement those auto traits.

 For instance, a common way to allow passing around raw pointers between threads is to wrap them in a struct and then implement `Send`/`Sync` auto trait for the wrapper.
 The closure that is passed to `thread::spawn` uses the specific fields within the wrapper but the entire wrapper is captured regardless.
 Since the wrapper is `Send`/`Sync`, the code is considered safe and therefore compiles successfully.

-With this feature only the specific field mentioned in the closure gets captured, which wasn't originally `Send`/`Sync` defeating the purpose of the wrapper.
+With disjoint captures, only the specific field mentioned in the closure gets captured, which wasn't originally `Send`/`Sync` defeating the purpose of the wrapper.

 ```rust,ignore